-Quartz is typically monocrystalline with straight to slightly undulose extinction, scattered vacuoles and rare mineral inclusions of zircon, biotite, needles and tourmaline. rutile Grains of apatite. polycrystalline quartz are less abundant and have either sutured or straight crystal boundaries and undulose extinction.
-One polycrystalline quartz grain has a mineral inclusion of biotite and another contains K-feldspars rutile needles. corroded along are preferred crystallographic axes and lack twinning.
+Quartz is typically monocrystalline with straight to slightly undulose extinction, scattered vacuoles and rare mineral inclusions of zircon, needles tourmaline. biotite. rutile and polycrystalline quartz are less abundant and have either sutured or straight crystal boundaries and undulose extinction.
+One polycrystalline quartz grain has a mineral inclusion of biotite and another contains K-feldspars needles. corroded along are crystallographic axes and lack twinning.
 Lithics of dusty radiating chalcedony and micaceous schist are evident.
 Highly altered and bent mica flakes have been partially replaced by kaolin and minute opaques.
 Other fresh flakes of muscovite are straight and up to 0.75mm in length.
 Yellowish brown tourmaline has been fragmented during sidewall coring.
 These grains were up to medium sand in size.